Skip to content

 ]

-# Create a ZIP file and add the jsonl file to it
+# Create a ZIP archive containing a jsonl file

 def opener(name, *args, **kwargs):